janvmusic/Learning/data-intensive-apps/chapter9.md

 **Timestamps** => needs to come from a _logical clock_, which is an algorithm to generate a sequence of numbers to identify operations, typically using counters that are incremented for every operation.

 **Total order** => Every operation has a unique sequence number, and you can always compare two sequence number to determine which is greater

+**Total order broadcast** => protocol for exchanging messages between nodes.
+Needs 2 safety properties Reliable Delivery & Total Ordered Delivery

+**Reliable Delivery** => No messages are lost: If a message is delivered to one node, it is delivered to all nodes

+**Totally Ordered Delivery** => Messages are delivered to every node in the same order.

+**State machine replication** => If every message represents a write to the db, and every replica processes the same writes in the same order, the replicas will remain consistent with each other (Aside from any temporary replication lag)